DevTeam/Pure.DI/readme/FooterTemplate.md

 ### Dispose

 Provides a mechanism for releasing unmanaged resources.
-This method is only generated if the composition contains at least one singleton object that implements the [IDisposable](https://learn.microsoft.com/en-us/dotnet/api/system.idisposable) interface.
+This method is only generated if the composition contains at least one singleton instance that implements the [IDisposable](https://learn.microsoft.com/en-us/dotnet/api/system.idisposable) interface.
 To dispose of all created singleton objects, call the composition `Dispose()` method:

 ```c#
 using(var composition = new Composition())